DioneProtocol/coreth/README.md

 ./build/odysseygo
 ```

-Note: the C-Chain originally ran in a separate process from the main OdysseyGo process and communicated with it over a local gRPC connection.
+Note: the D-Chain originally ran in a separate process from the main OdysseyGo process and communicated with it over a local gRPC connection.
 When this was the case, OdysseyGo's build script would download Coreth, compile it, and place the binary into the `odysseygo/build/plugins` directory.

 ## API

-The C-Chain supports the following API namespaces:
+The D-Chain supports the following API namespaces:

 - `eth`
 - `personal`